 Common causes of blood in breast milk

-- When ducts and milk making cells grow and stretch in the first few days after birth (rusty pipe syndrome, see below)
+- “Rusty pipe syndrome” when ducts and milk making cells grow and stretch after birth

 - Intraductal pailloma; a small benign growth on the milk duct lining which bleeds

-- Fibrocystic changes
+- Fibrocystic changes (lumpy breasts)